 Adding electricity to your shed and summerhouse can create many benefits and uses for your space.
-Alternatively, if it’s the peaceful sanctuary you are after – a no-tech zone – then electrics are likely off the cards.
+Alternatively, if it’s a peaceful sanctuary you are after – a no-tech zone – then electrics are likely off the cards.

 The possibilities are endless with your new shed or summerhouse project.

-In this blog, we’ll discuss the pros and cons of having electricity in your summerhouse, what adding electricity looks like, some rules around the project and by the end you should have a good idea of whether it’s for you or not.
+In this blog, we’ll discuss the pros and cons of having electricity in your summerhouse, what adding electricity looks like, some rules around the project and by the end, you should have a good idea of whether it’s for you or not.

 The Pros and Cons of Electricity in your Shed or Summerhouse